About OT Legal

 Sligo

-In January 2025, OT Legal proudly opened the doors to its newly renovated headquarters in the heart of Sligo Town.
+In January 2025, OT Legal proudly opened the doors to its newly renovated office in the heart of Sligo Town.
 This signifies a significant milestone for OT Legal.
 It will ensure that we can continue to grow the practice and deliver a high quality service to all our clients.

 Dublin

-When in Dublin, Fiona O’Loughlin also facilitates appearances at the High Court for expert witness testimony, and in-person consultations with legal teams on request.
+When in Dublin, Fiona also facilitates appearances at the High Court for expert witness testimony, and in-person consultations with legal teams on request.

 Our Offices